Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Introduction

 \subsection{Problem}

-Point cloud data is becoming more and more common.
-Following the same trend, the acquisition frequency and precision of the Lidar device are also increasing.
-Thus point cloud processing is entering in the Big Data realm.
-Point cloud data usage is also spreading and going out of their traditional user communities.
-Lidar data are now commonly used by non-specialized users.
-The now common datasets in the multi billion point range can not fit in computer memory.
-Furthermore, having the complete and fully detailed point cloud is impracticable, unnecessary, or even damageable for most applications.
+Democratisation of sensing device have resulted into an expansion of acquired point clouds.
+In the same time, acquisition frequency and precision of the Lidar device are also increasing, resulting in an explosion of number of points.

+Datasets are now commonly in the multi billion point range, leading to practical issue to store and use them.
+Moreover, point cloud data usage is more common and no more limited to a specialized community.
+Non specialised users require easy access to data.
+By necessitating easy access and storage and processing for a large amount of data, point clouds are entering the Big Data realm.

-The ability to reduce the number of points is then vital for practical point cloud management and usage.
+Yet all those data are not always needed; having the complete and fully detailed point cloud is impracticable, unnecessary, or even damageable for most applications.
+Therefore, the ability to reduce the number of points is a key point for practical point cloud management and usages.

-\myimage{"./two_reduction_strategy"}{Two strategies to limit the amount of points to work on.}{lod.fig:two_reduction}
+The number of points must not only be reduced, but often the density corrected.
+Indeed, point clouds from Lidar do not have a constant density.
+The sensing may be structured for the sensing device (for instance a Lidar may sense point using a constant angle), but not necessary for the sensed object (see Fig. \ref{lod.fig:irregular_sampling}).
+Furthermore,fusing multiple point clouds also produce non regular density. \myimageHL{"./illustrations/chap2/problem_in_sampling/regular_vs_irregular_sampling"}{Regular sensing does not imply regular sampling.}{lod.fig:irregular_sampling}{0.5}.

-There are basically two levers to reduce the amount of data considered (See Figure \ref{lod.fig:two_reduction}).
-The first would be \textbf{filtering} data based on its characteristics (position, time, semantic, etc.), thus keeping the original data, but only a portion of it.
-The second lever would be to \textbf{generalise} the data, that is replace many points with few objects that represent well those points.
-Those objects can be more abstract (geometric primitives like plane for example), or of the same type, i.e. simply some well chosen points (subset).

-For instance, to visualize a part of a massive point cloud, we might fetch only the points that are visible (filtering), and not display the totality of selected points, but only points better representing the scene (generalisation).
+There are basically two approaches to reduce the amount of data considered (See Figure \ref{lod.fig:two_reduction}).
+The first is to use a \textbf{filtering} strategy based on data characteristics (position, time, semantic, etc.) which keeps only a portion the original data.
+The second is a \textbf{generalisation} strategy, where we replace many points with fewer objects that represent appropriately those points.
+For instance, in order to visualize massive point cloud, it's important to fetch only the appropriate points by selecting the ones which are visible (filtering) and which are the most representative of the scene (generalisation) at the same time.

-The Point Cloud Server (PCS) we propose un \cite{Cura2014} is compatible with filtering and generalization.
-It extensively covers the filtering part, with many possibilities (spatial, semantic, attributes, using vector and raster data, using metadata).
-The PCS also use generalisation of points in the form of more abstract types (bounding box, planes, stats, etc.).
-In this article, we explore the last option: how to generalise groups of points by choosing a representative subset of points (See Fig. \ref{lod.fig:two_reduction}).

-This kind of problem is common in Geographical Information System (GIS): how to generalize information contained in huge datasets, that is reduce the details of data while retaining its principal organisation.